avocode/react-shortcuts/README.md

 Once the handler for the first matching global keyboard shortcut has been called (if any), matching non-global keyboard shortcuts are activated according to the [order used to match actions](#order-used-to-match-actions).

-## Integrating with existing onKeyDown, onKeyUp and onKeyPress handlers
+## Integrating with existing onKey handlers

 By default `react-shortcuts` will capture key events - both matching and not - before they reach React's event system.
 This means that any existing React elements with `onKeyDown`, `onKeyUp` or `onKeyPress` handlers that are ancestors or descendents of `<Shortcuts>` will not receive these events.